Robert Zhao Renhui: Artworks

-Installation view of It Takes Time, 2021, at Jurong Lake Gardens, Singapore.
-Courtesy of the artist.

 Another commission by the Public Art Trust, this is a site-specific artwork that follows the growth of a single tree, selected by Zhao from the site where the work was to be situated, for twelve months.
 The installation comprises twelve light boxes, each one added to the site every month as the tree grew over the same period.
 The title of the work is displayed as text on the back the light boxes, inviting its audience to connect deeper with nature with small, subtle changes that often go unnoticed.